sbg/Mitty/Readme.md

 Program help
 ------------
 Help is available from the command line.
-Simply invoking the base program with no arguments
+Simply invoking the base program with no arguments will list all the sub programs with some short help:

 ```
 mitty
 ```

-Will list all the sub programs with some short help.
-Detailed help on praticular commands is available by doing, for example:
+Detailed help on particular commands is also available:

 ```
 mitty generate-reads --help
 ```

-Running commands with the verbose option
+Running commands with the verbose option allows you to tune what messages (ranging from Errors to Debug) you get.

 ```
-mitty v{1,2,3,4} <command>
+mitty -v{1,2,3,4} <command>
 ```

-will result in log messages ranging from errors to purely debug messages

 Prepare VCF file for taking reads from